-The second stage would end its firing five and a half minutes after liftoff and separate in the stratosphere at an altitude of more than 120 kilometers, with the help of six small solid-propellant motors firing in the direction of the flight at T+327.2 seconds (on the Proton-M variant).
-The total burn time normally lasts around three and a half minutes.
+The second stage ends its firing five and a half minutes after liftoff and separates in the stratosphere at an altitude of more than 120 kilometers, with the help of six small solid-propellant motors thrusting against the direction of the flight at T+327.2 seconds (on the Proton-M variant).
+The total burn time of the second stage normally lasts around three and a half minutes.

 Next chapter: Stage III of the Proton rocket

 Technical specifications of the second stage of the original Proton-K rocket:

 Technical specifications of the second stage of the original UR-500, Proton-K and Proton-M rockets: